 The treatment for allergic reactions in dogs depends on they type of allergy and the symptoms that develop.
 Treatment can focus on reducing symptoms or preventing them.

 If your dog experiences allergic reactions, then it’s best to follow your vet’s recommendations for treating them.
 They may prescribe medications such as antihistamines or corticosteroids, or they may recommend using over-the-counter drugs like Benedryl.
 There are also therapeutic shampoos that may relieve symptoms.

-There are several other options for treating allergic reactions in dogs, and many dog owners choose to use natural, homemade remedies such as apple cider vinegar, oat baths, or coconut oil.
+There are several other options for treating allergic reactions in dogs, and many dog parents choose to use natural, homemade remedies such as apple cider vinegar, oat baths, or coconut oil.
 Providing your dog with Omega-3 fatty acids may improve coat health and also reduce skin reactions.

 When it comes to preventing allergies, there are many possible solutions.
 One is hyposensitization therapy.
 This is done by taking your dog to the vet for a series of injections that expose your dog to allergens, which gradually helps their immune system grow accustomed to them.

 For day-to-day prevention of allergy symptoms, wiping off your dog’s paws after walks can help, as well as using hypoallergenic shampoos and switching to a hypoallergenic diet.
 Limiting exposure to allergens, if possible, can also go a long way in stopping symptoms from appearing.